GreenleafLab/NEAT-seq_reproducibility/README.md

 The exact R package versions used for running analysis code are saved in `renv.lock`.
 These can be installed into a reproducible R environment using the `renv` package's `renv::restore()` function.

+Input data from GEO should be downloaded before running any analysis scripts.
+This can be done with the script `code_utils/download_data.py` and will download about 1.5GB of data

 ### Code layout
 Each main text figure and the corresponding supplemental figure is in its own directory.
 Details on the code + data files are provided in the folders for each figure.
 All scripts should be run from the project root, rather than inside any of the figure folders.